caleb531/youversion-suggest-alfred/README.md

 #### Actions

-- Choosing a result will open the respective reference on the YouVersion website
+- Choosing a result will open the Bible reference on the YouVersion website

-- Choosing a result while pressing `command` will copy the contents of the respective reference to the clipboard
+- Choosing a result while pressing `command` will copy the contents of the Bible reference to the clipboard

-- Choosing a result while pressing `ctrl` will open a Google search for the respective reference.
+- Choosing a result while pressing `ctrl` will open a Google search for the Bible reference.

-- Pressing `shift` while a result is selected will preview the contents of the respective reference (new in v6.1.0; Alfred 3 only)
+- Pressing `shift` while a result is selected will preview the contents of the Bible reference without leaving the search results (new in v6.1.0; Alfred 3 only)

-- Pressing `command-c` while a result is selected will copy to the clipboard the respective reference's identifier, such as *1 Corinthians 13:4-7 (ESV)*
+- Pressing `command-c` while a result is selected will copy to the clipboard the full Bible reference identifier, such as *1 Corinthians 13:4-7 (ESV)*

-- Pressing `command-l` while a result is selected will show the respective reference's identifier as Large Type
+- Pressing `command-l` while a result is selected will show the full Bible reference identifier as Large Type

 ### Searching by content